 Adopting the Sampling formula/ sample of water ponds farmer will be surveyed to see the impact of activities.
 A data collection form will be designed to measure water saving due to check dams.
-The forms used for baseline and impact surveys in case of Water conservation will also be used for check dams.
+The forms used for baseline and impact surveys in case of water saving bounds will also be used for check dams.